projectcalico/calico/security/kubernetes-default-deny.md

 #### Enable default deny {{site.prodname}} global network policy, non-namespaced

-You can use a {{site.prodname}} global network policy to enable a default deny across the whole of your cluster.
-Following example applies to all workloads (VMs and containers) in all namespaces, as well as hosts (computers that run the hypervisor for VMs, or container runtime for containers).
+You can use a {{site.prodname}} global network policy to enable a default deny across your whole cluster.
+The following example applies to all workloads (VMs and containers) in all namespaces, as well as hosts (computers that run the hypervisor for VMs, or container runtime for containers).

-> **Note**: Before applying the following policy please continue reading the rest of this section to find out why this might not be the best policy to apply to your cluster.
+> **Note**: Before applying the following please continue reading the rest of this section to find out why this might not be the best policy to apply to your cluster.
 {: .alert .alert-info }

 ```yaml